 Requests for Board Information for Legal Proceedings

-No portion of a report of the Board, related to an accident or investigation of an accident, may be admitted into evidence or used in a civil action for damages resulting from a matter mentioned in the report.
+No portion of a Board report , related to an accident or investigation of an accident, may be admitted into evidence or used in a civil action for damages resulting from a matter mentioned in the report.
 (49 U.S.C. § 1154(b)) Of course, a variety of material issued by or under the control of the Board or its employees may be of interest to private litigants and other individuals.

-49 CFR 837 contains procedures to be followed when requesting material for use in legal proceedings (including administrative proceedings) in which the National Transportation Safety Board is not a party.
+49 CFR Part 837 contains procedures to be followed when requesting material for use in legal proceedings (including administrative proceedings) in which the NTSB is not a party.
 Requests for material have been divided into two categories: